jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.58 (2023/03/17) =
+* Add: Discussions tab.
+* Update: New colors framework.
+* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.57 (2023/03/16) =
 * Fix: Temperature was sometimes a bit too rounded.
 * Update: Clean the admin screens a little.
 * Update: Allow other models in the Content Generator.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.54 (2023/03/15) =
 * Update: In the Content Generator, sections (headings) are not mandatory anymore.
 You can simply delete the associated prompt, and the sections fields will be removed as well.
 You can save it as your new template.